Emon04/School-Billing-System-for-Administration/README.md

 <h2>#Usages Instruction</h2><br/>
 Basically, There are two types of user in the project.
 One is for Teacher & Staffs and other is for Student.
 This two types of users all details and other things to do, Administration must have login.
 Then they can add, delete, update and others things.
-First, in Student Account:
+First, in Student Account:<br/>
 i.
-Administration can show their records ii.
-They can update their record iii.
-Can delete record iv. can set monthly fees and add finee for delay.
+Administration can show their records<br/>
+ii.
+They can update their record<br/>
+iii.
+Can delete record <br/>
+iv. can set monthly fees and add finee for delay.<br/>

-Second, in Teacher & Staffs Account:
+Second, in Teacher & Staffs Account:<br/>
 i.
-Can update, delete, add Teacher & Staffs Detail ii.
-Calculate their Salary iii.
-Show Salary etc.....
+Can update, delete, add Teacher & Staffs Detail<br/>
+ii.
+Calculate their Salary<br/>
+iii.
+Show Salary etc.....<br/>

 <h2>#Contributing</h2><br/>
 There are two Categories:<br/>